hageyahhoo/Agile2021/proposal.md

 For overcoming the above issues, we constructed Technical Agile Coaches' Unit in our company.
 In our team, we could enlist cooperation from developers.
 Additionally, we could solve a wide variety of developers' technical issues.
 Moreover, we found ways to improve technical skills very effectively through these activities.

+In this talk, I will tell you the following practical ideas to improve technical skills and solve developers' technical issues as an Agile Coach based on experiments in our teams:

+1) Importance to identify "fears" which relates to technologies Identifying the root cause is the primary action for problem-solving.
+I will explain "fears" which relate to technologies that both Agile Coaches and developers tend to feel based on concrete examples.

+2) Examples to enlist cooperation from developers as an Agile Coach Developers tend to have more technical skills than Agile Coaches.
+On the other hand, Agile Coaches can contribute to solving technical issues from their traits.
+These contributions will be the key to enlist cooperation from developers.
+I will share concrete examples of solving technical issues as an Agile Coach as follows:
+- Utilizing "Product Discovery" for identifying and solving technical issues
+- Combining automated tests with developers' monitoring features to reduce MTTR
+- Utilizing Kubernetes for replicating test environments and data

 ⭐️⭐️⭐️
-In this talk, I will tell you the following practical ideas and solutions which **relate to testing** I found through my experience as SET **from Scratch**:

-1) Importance and how to get support and understanding from decision-makers and colleagues They are critical to proceed with test-related improvement activities.
-I will explain useful techniques; **"Product Discovery"** to discover their real concerns, and **"Giving impacts"** to attract them.

-⭐️
-1) Clarifying fears
-    - fears to (existing/emerging) technologies as an Agile Coach.
-    - technical issues that developers want to ask Agile Coaches
-3) ARTICULATE ways to enlist cooperation from developers as the Agile Coach.
-    - Product Discovery for solving technical issues
-    - Combining automated tests with developers' monitoring features
-4) ARTICULATE ways to improve technical skills as the Agile Coach **effectively and extremely**.
+3) Ways to improve technical skills effectively as an Agile Coach ARTICULATE ways to improve technical skills as an Agile Coach **effectively and extremely**.
+I'm going to explain that working with developers is very effective for Agile Coaches to improve technical skills with concrete examples in our team.

 - Experimenting new tools (e.g. Kubernetes) with developers

 ⭐️
-I hope these ideas will help you overcome fears and technical issues with developers.
-Enjoy your work without fears!
+I hope these ideas will help you enjoy your work more without fears!